openjdk/jmc/README.md

 ### Red Hat
 * Released version

-Red Hat distributes JDK Mission Control as RPMs in Fedora and RHEL.
+Red Hat distributes JDK Mission Control in Red Hat Enterprise Linux (RHEL).
+JMC is available in RHEL 7 as the rh-jmc Software Collection, and is provided in RHEL 8 by the jmc:rhel8 module stream.
 JMC is also included in the OpenJDK [developer builds](https://developers.redhat.com/products/openjdk/download) for Windows.

 ## Mission Control Features